Migrant caravan organizers: Justice Dept. is trying to 'criminalize' the group

 He noted that one of the 11 people charged by the Justice Department was from Mexico and said there were no Mexican citizens with the caravan other than young children who had recently been born after their parents fled Central America.

-Late Tuesday morning six migrants were allowed into the United States at the San Ysidro port of entry to have their asylum claims processed, according to Elena Alderman, a member of the aid group.
-A U.S. Customs and Border Protection spokesperson said they did not have updated numbers to share as of early Tuesday afternoon.
+Late Tuesday morning, several migrants were allowed into the United States at the San Ysidro port of entry to have their asylum claims processed, according to Elena Alderman, a member of the aid group.

-"As sufficient space and resources become available, CBP officers will be able to take additional individuals into the port for processing," the spokesperson said.

 An initial group of eight was allowed into the United States late Monday, and migrants cheered and vowed to stay and wait their turn.